|Date and Place of Birth:||April 15, 1917 Cleveland, OH|

 10.Missing Aircrew Report 4218.

-Thanks to James Taaffe, the University of Michigan, Gary Simmons and Pete Ridges for help with this biography.
+Thanks to the late James T. Taaffe, Jr., the University of Michigan, Gary Simmons and Pete Ridges for help with this biography.

 Baseball's Greatest Sacrifice is associated with Baseball Almanac